Automattic/newspack-custom-content-migrator/README.md

 ## Creating a Migrator

-### New Migrator Class
+### New Command Class

-Take any existing migrator from the [`src/Migrator`](https://github.com/Automattic/newspack-custom-content-migrator/tree/master/src/Migrator) and copy it either into the [`src/Migrator/General`](https://github.com/Automattic/newspack-custom-content-migrator/tree/master/src/Migrator/General) or the [`src/Migrator/PublisherSpecific`](https://github.com/Automattic/newspack-custom-content-migrator/tree/master/src/Migrator/PublisherSpecific) with a new name.
+Take any existing migrator from the [`src/Command`](https://github.com/Automattic/newspack-custom-content-migrator/tree/master/src/Command) and copy it either into the [`src/Command/General`](https://github.com/Automattic/newspack-custom-content-migrator/tree/master/src/Command/General) or the [`src/Command/PublisherSpecific`](https://github.com/Automattic/newspack-custom-content-migrator/tree/master/src/Command/PublisherSpecific) with a new name.

-Migrator classes implement the [`InterfaceMigrator`](https://github.com/Automattic/newspack-custom-content-migrator/blob/master/src/Migrator/InterfaceMigrator.php) which simply makes sure they register WP CLI commands.
+Command classes implement the [`InterfaceCommand`](https://github.com/Automattic/newspack-custom-content-migrator/blob/master/src/Command/InterfaceCommand.php) which simply makes sure they register WP CLI commands.

-### Register the New Migrator
+### Register the New Command

-The new Migrator should be registered in the [`newspack-custom-content-migrator.php`](https://github.com/Automattic/newspack-custom-content-migrator/blob/master/newspack-custom-content-migrator.php).
+The new Command should be registered in the [`newspack-custom-content-migrator.php`](https://github.com/Automattic/newspack-custom-content-migrator/blob/master/newspack-custom-content-migrator.php).

-After creating a new Migrator, run `composer dump-autoload` to update the autoloading files.
+After creating a new Command, run `composer dump-autoload` to update the autoloading files.

 ## Running the Content Diff